mehrgoltiv/datascienceresources/README.md

 Check out this [data demo](https://mehrgoltiv.github.io/RstatsLangSci/Demo) I developed for language scientists to practice introductory stats & data science in R.

+I am constantly expanding this list!
+If you have suggestions for resources that can be added to this list (blogs/tutorials/workshops you have created or found), please hit me up.

 ## General

 - [R for Data Science](https://r4ds.had.co.nz)